project-gen3sis/R-package/README.md

 # General Engine for Eco-Evolutionary Simulations

-This is the repository for the R-package of the gen3sis engine.
+This is the repository for the R-package of the gen3sis engine [project-gen3sis git](https://github.com/project-gen3sis/R-package).

 gen3sis is a spatially-explicit eco-evolutionary mechanistic model with a modular implementation.
 It allows exploring the consequences of ecological and macroevolutionary processes across realistic or theoretical spatio-temporal landscapes.